 - Clothing and gear and equipment shown in photos should be appropriate to the activities specifically requested. backpacking, not car camping.
 We will not run a photos of hikers wearing jeans, and sneakers, nor clothing that is out of date (more than 5 years old).
 Gear in the photos should also be current and fit properly.

 Stock Requirements: While we use a large amount of stock photography to illustrate articles, we usually have very specific requirements (e.g., “overnight hiker on McConnell Lake Trail, Desolation Wilderness, preferably with Horseshoe Lake in background”).
 For each issue, our photo department sends out via e-mail a list of photos we need for upcoming articles.
 If you believe you have stock photos that may meet our needs, contact the photo department indicating your interest in receiving our monthly call list.
 We require a link to your website to be considered.
 If your work meets our photographic standards, you will be added to our database.

 Assignments: BACKPACKER only hires professional photographers on a freelance basis and sends them out on assignment.
 We have very few assignments each year.
 These assignments are grueling, as they often involve lots of mileage over rough terrain.
 Not only that, but you have to get your pictures while moving through the terrain, carrying your own photo and backpacking gear.
 Because we’re a small publication, our budgets and time restraints are quite restrictive in this area, thus we tend to work only with photographers that we know to be capable of always bringing back results, no matter what the conditions.
 Interested photographers should email the photo department and be prepared to present a portfolio of photographs taken in the backcountry.

-Publishing frequency: 9 issues annually, one of which is the Gear Guide (March)
+Publishing frequency: 6 issues annually, one of which is the Gear Guide (April)

 Circulation: 340,000 (2008)